welded wire mesh fence panels

 Sustainable and SMART solutions for an ageing house

-One important thing to do is not to get slack on small repairs around the house.
-The small leaks and breaks will create a huge problem down the line if we ignore it for a while.
+One important thing to do is to stay focused on small repairs around the house.
+The small leaks and breaks will create a huge problem down the line if we ignore them for a while.
 It is like looking after a person’s health.
-If you maintain yourself well and take care of small problems before it becomes huge, you can live a longer and healthier life.
-This is the same with your house too.
-You should not postpone repairs of your house especially when the house is older.
-Attend to minor problems immediately so that it can be easily fixed.
+If you maintain it and take care of small problems before they become big, you can live a longer and healthier life.
+This is the same with your house, too.
+You should not postpone repairs to your house, especially when the house is older.
+Attend to minor problems immediately so that they can be easily fixed.

 If your house is somewhere with extreme weather or you get a lot of rain or snow, it is most likely that you will need to replace the roofing of the house after certain years.
 You have not replaced your roofing for 20 years?
-Have it checked with a professional and it is most likely that you will need to do it now before you start getting leakages.
-The same way the plumbing and electrical systems need to be regularly maintained in order to avoid major repairs or replacements.
-Heating and cooling system of the house also need to be periodically checked.
-Don’t take any chances with either of these repairs and get it done immediately once you see a problem.
-Replace the lights and bulbs of your home to the energy saving newer ones to save on electricity.
+Have it checked with a professional, and it is most likely that you will need to do it before you start getting leakages.
+In the same way, the plumbing and electrical systems need to be regularly maintained in order to avoid major repairs or replacements.
+The heating and cooling systems of the house also need to be periodically checked.
+Don’t take any chances with either of these repairs and get it done once you see a problem.
+Replace the lights and bulbs in your home with energy-saving newer ones to save on electricity.

 Once you see flakes of paint coming off the wall, it is an indication that the house needs to be repainted.
 It not only makes the house look fresh but also gives an opportunity to seal off any wetness seeping in.

 Take special care of the flooring of your house.
 If you have wooden floors, you might need to do some simple cleaning and waxing to retain the freshness and to make it last longer.
-Similarly, you might need to polish your wooden cabinets and doors and windows to make it last longer.
-The hinges of the doors, cabinets and windows come off very often or get broken and the window or doors are left hanging which will make them damaged very fast.
+Similarly, you might need to polish your wooden cabinets, doors and windows to make them last longer.
+The hinges of the doors, cabinets, and windows come off very often or get broken, and the windows or doors are left hanging, which damages them very quickly.

-If you are renovating your old house, make sure that they do not make any damage to the structure of the already old house.
-Basically, if you maintain your house regularly and don’t postpone minor bur urgent repairs, you can make your house looks fresh and new even after many years of living there!
+If you are renovating your old house, make sure that they do not cause any damage to the structure of the already old house.
+Basically, if you maintain your house regularly and don’t postpone minor but urgent repairs, you can make your house look fresh and new even after many years of living there!

 Read previous post: